CherryPieSexy/fast_reinforcement_learning/readme.md

 TODO:
 - [x] Create readme
-- [ ] Code environment and model workers, throughput process
+- [x] Code environment and model workers, throughput process
-- [ ] Test speed on the CartPole env, add results to the table
+- [x] Test speed on the selected environments, add results to the table
 - [ ] Make automatic detection of optimal throughput parameters (number of envs n, number of env workers N, number of model workers M)
 - [ ] Create some data buffer to store rollouts in